-RCTC offers four degree options in the medical administrative assistant field.
-These include a Healthcare Documentation Specialist Certificate, a Medical Administrative Assistant Diploma, a Medical Administrative Assistant Associate in Applied Science degree and an Associate in Science degree.
+RCTC offers 3 different degree options in the medical administrative assistant field.
+These include a 38-credit Medical Administrative Assistant Diploma, a 60-credit Medical Administrative Assistant Associate in Applied Science degree, and a 60-credit Medical Administrative Assistant Associate in Science degree.

 Courses are available primarily fall and spring semesters.
-Selected courses may be offered in the summer session.
+Selected courses may be offered during summer session.
 Students can enroll on a part-time or full-time basis.
-Part-time enrollment is possible any semester.
-A fall start date is advantageous for course sequencing.
-Many courses are available by online instruction.
+Parttime enrollment is possible any semester.
+All of the courses are offered in an online format.
+Some courses may be offered only once a year.
+Consult your academic advisor to develop a specific program plan.

-The Internet System for Education and Employment Knowledge www.iseek.org states that the median entry-level salary for medical administrative assistants is \$19.99 per hour and in the US is \$15.73 per hour.
-The median entry-level salary for healthcare documentation specialists in Minnesota is \$20.71 per hour and in the U.S is \$17.08 per hour.
+The Internet System for Education and Employment Knowledge www.iseek.org states that the median entrylevel salary for medical administrative assistants in Minnesota is \$18.88 per hour and in the U.S is \$18.43 per hour.